Burton-upon-Trent man helped by Jack Grealish dies of leukaemia

 A man who received £5,000 from footballer Jack Grealish to help pay for leukaemia treatment has died.

-Dylan Lamb, 20, from Burton-upon-Trent, Staffordshire, died at home surrounded by his family on Saturday evening, his friend Fred confirmed.
+Dylan Lamb, 20, from Burton-upon-Trent, Staffordshire, died at home surrounded by his family on Saturday evening.

-Mr Lamb's family and friends had been trying to raise £500,000 to get him to the United States for possible treatment after his cancer returned.
+His loved ones had been trying to raise £500,000 to get him to the United States for possible treatment after his cancer returned.

 His mother had said the footballer's support was "tremendous" for her son.

-The Manchester City and England footballer donated the money in July.
+The Manchester City and England star donated the money in July.

 "I hope we've done you proud bro and I hope you know that we will always love you," said Mr Lamb's friends, paying tribute on Instagram.